fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/line-spline-net.md

 heading: Line and Spline charts
 ---

 Now, let's learn how to create a Line chart.
-We will create a chart showcasing "Totla Footbal in Bakersfield Central".
+We will create a chart showcasing "Total Footfall in Bakersfield Central".

 The data is shown in the table below: